eduncan911/mspec/README.md

 The output specifies the feature and then the scenario you are testing.

-There are multiple output settings that can be configured as well with `MSpec`.
-It is configured by default to output stdout for easy visibility.
+There are multiple output settings that can be configured. `MSpec` is configured by default to output stdout for easy visibility.
 An HTML runner will be included (shortly); or, you can implement your own custom output (e.g. json post to a C.I. build server).